-Due to the complexity associated with the calculation of our tax provision, including the effects of the 2017 Tax Act, we engage third-party tax advisors to assist us in the calculation.
+Due to the complexity associated with the calculation of our tax provision, including the effects of the 2017 Tax Act and the enactment of other tax laws, we engage third-party tax advisors to assist us in the calculation.
 If we or our tax advisors fail to resolve or fully understand certain issues that we may have had in the past and issues that may arise in the future, we could be subject to errors, which, if material, would result in us having to restate our financial statements.
 Restatements are generally costly and could adversely impact our results of operations, damage our reputation, and/or have a negative impact on the trading price of our common stock.

-Changes in effective tax rates or adverse outcomes resulting from examination of our income tax returns could adversely affect our results.
+Changes in effective tax rates or adverse outcomes resulting from examination of our income tax returns could adversely affect our results of operations.

-Our future effective tax rates could be adversely affected by earnings being lower than anticipated in countries where we have lower statutory rates and higher than anticipated in countries where we have higher statutory rates, by changes in the valuation of our deferred tax assets, or by changes in tax laws such as the 2017 Tax Act, regulations, accounting principles or interpretations thereof and discrete items such as vesting of restricted stock units.
+Our future effective tax rates could be adversely affected by earnings being lower than anticipated in countries where we have lower statutory rates and higher than anticipated in countries where we have higher statutory rates, by changes in the valuation of our deferred tax assets, or by changes in tax laws such as the 2017 Tax Act, regulations, accounting principles or interpretations thereof and discrete items such as vesting of restricted stock units ("RSUs").
 In addition, we are subject to potential future examinations of our income tax returns by the Internal Revenue Service ("IRS") and other tax authorities.
 We assess the likelihood of adverse outcomes resulting from these examinations to determine the adequacy of our provision for income taxes.
-There can be no assurance that the outcomes from any examinations will not have an adverse effect on our operating results and financial condition.
+There can be no assurance that the outcomes from any examinations will not have an adverse effect on our financial condition and results of operations.